kennethtxytqw/oh-my-zsh/README.md

 Oh My Zsh is an open source, community-driven framework for managing your [zsh](https://www.zsh.org/) configuration.
-But I have forked it out to customize for myself, as well as my servers.
+But I have forked it out to customize for myself.

 ## Changes I have made

 * Change the default theme to "avit"
+* Try to stash and pop your diff from the stash if any local change is found
-* Install and add a few default plugins
+* Install and add a few default plugins, including docker, history
 * Add a few aliases for Hadoop and PySpark

-Still sounds boring.
+Still sounds boring?
 Let's try again.

 __Oh My Zsh will not make you a 10x developer...but you might feel like one.__
 With my customizations, you can get even closer.